moj-analytical-services/IntroRTraining/Intro_markdown.md

 ## Data classes

 All variables have an associated class.
 The class will determine what calculations are possible and how R should treat them.
-So far, our dataset offenders has variables of three different classes; integer, number, and character.
-Other useful classes are factor, logical and date.
+So far, our dataset offenders has variables of two different classes: number, and character.
+Other useful classes are integer, factor, logical and date.

 We can check what class a variable is using summary, looking at the information in the Environment pane or by using the command "class" (see example checking the class of the WEIGHT variable below):